| |

 fail to tackle online harms such as inappropriate age content, insults, harassment, terrorist content and of course 'fake news'.
 But the IA has branded the measures unclear and warned they could damage the UK's booming tech sector, with smaller

 businesses disproportionately affected.
-IA executive director Daniel Dyball said: Internet companies share the ambition to make the UK one of the safest places in the world to be online, but in its current form the online harms white paper
+IA executive director Daniel Dyball said: Internet companies share the ambition to make the UK one of the safest places in the world to be online, but in its current form the online harms white paper will

-its use of the term duty of care, which it said would create legal uncertainty and be unmanageable in practice.
+use of the term duty of care, which it said would create legal uncertainty and be unmanageable in practice.

-The lobby group also called for a more precise definition of which online services would be covered by regulation and
+The lobby group also called for a more precise definition of which online services would be covered by regulation and greater

-greater clarity over what constitutes an online harm.
+clarity over what constitutes an online harm.
 In addition, the IA said the proposed measures could raise serious unintended consequences for freedom of expression.
-And while most internet users favour tighter rules in some areas,
+And while most internet users favour tighter rules in some areas, particularly

-particularly social media, people also recognise the importance of protecting free speech 203 which is one of the internet's great strengths.
+social media, people also recognise the importance of protecting free speech 203 which is one of the internet's great strengths.
 Update: Main points 2nd June 2019.
 See

 article from uk.internetassociation.org The Internet Association